Patrick2990/masterTank/README.md

 # masterTank

-If you don't have rtabmap installed, please run the install_rtabMap.sh script ./install_rtabMap.sh
+If you don't have rtabmap installed, please run the install_rtabMap.sh script \n ./install_rtabMap.sh \n
 Remember to exclude your rtabmap from git :-)

 After this, run